TeatrumMundi/chrono-shifter/README.md

 # Chrono-Shifter

-## Work in progress (First week)
+## Work in progress (Second week)

 ## Overview

-The `Chrono-Shifter` is a Node.js-based backend service designed to interface with the Riot Games API, providing essential data for a League of Legends application.
-It offers endpoints to retrieve summoner information, match histories, and other related data.
+The `Chrono-Shifter` is a NEXT.js-based web application, built with Next.js, provides users with detailed information about League of Legends summoners based on their provided in-game nickname.
+It leverages the Riot Games API to fetch and display this data in a user-friendly format.

 ## FIGMA
 Figma prototype: `https://www.figma.com/proto/ym7Uvqh216ZOG2iV6toc3T?node-id=0-1&t=7L1R5Ta12My8RGyB-6`

 ## Features

-- **Summoner Information**: Fetch detailed data about summoners, including their profiles and statistics.
+- **Summoner Information**: Fetch detailed data about summoners, including their `gameName`, `tagLine`, `prfileIcon`, `Level`.
-- **Match History**: Retrieve recent matches played by a summoner, along with comprehensive match details.
+- **Match History**: Retrieve recent matches played by a summoner, along with comprehensive match details such as `gameResult`, `everyPlayerScore`, `build` and more.
-- **Champion Mastery**: Access information on a summoner's proficiency with various champions.
+- **Champion Mastery**: Access information on a summoner's proficiency with various champions. `everyChampionMastery`, `yourTopChampions`, `totalMasteryScore`.

 ## Prerequisites